José Antonio Saco: Life

 In 1851, La situación política de Cuba y su remedio was published, and a couple of years later, in 1853, La cuestión Cubana.

 In 1854 he had the chance to return to Cuba under the amnesty that was in effect.
 He did not return until a few years later, in the year 1861 with the sole purpose of establishing a journal in Madrid that would defend Cuban interests while he lived in France.

 In 1866, he was elected in the city of Santiago de Cuba, as a delegate in Madrid to advocate political reforms for Cuba.
-He was part of the Committee of Inquiry, in which he took an active participation.
+He was part of the Committee of Inquiry led by José Morales Lemus, in which he took an active participation.

 In 1878, he was reelected by the same city to the Spanish cortes, but did not occupy the post, due to his sudden death.

 In the last years of his life, he began the voluminous work Historia de la esclavitud desde los tiempos más remotos, of which, several tomes were published before his death.

 Some of his other works include Historia de la esclavitud entre los Indios, and various articles on different subjects, which later have been compiled into Colección de papeles varios in 1882 in the city of Havana.
 Other minor works have been condensed into Papeles de Saco (Saco's papers) and Colección póstuma (Posthumous Collection).